KarrLab/obj_tables/docs/migration.rst

 As of August 2019 the implementation of migration has these limitation:

 * Migration requires that schemas and data files be stored in Git repositories -- no other version control systems are supported.
+* The schema must be stored in a repository.
+This will may not be convenient for modelers who use a schema written by other people and simply install it as a Python package.
 * Migration of large data files runs slowly.

 .. todo: quantify this